 In the previous blog, we have discussed how to use Nintex Workflow and how it can prove beneficial for users to automate daily tasks with ease and convenience.
 In this blog, we will take a deeper look at different Nintex Forms.
-Whenever you are designing a digital form for your business, you want it to be fast and easy to use and functionally rich in user interface and layout.
+Whenever you are designing a digital form for your business your business, you want it to be fast and easy to use and functionally rich in user interface and layout.

 This becomes possible with the help of Nintex Forms.
 It provides a wide range of designing options, advanced functions, better data control, the ability to store signatures, geolocation and much more to come.

 Table of Content

 Nintex provides a robust platform for building forms with a wide range of options.
 There is a broad array of features it offers to businesses such as:

 With these features, users have a wide range of options for building their forms for Office 365.
 Compared to Forms provided in SharePoint Online, SharePoint Developers can make a lot of changes using Nintex forms.
 For e.g., Users can change the theme of the forms and also add functionalities like dropdown cascading, custom validations, regular expression validations, etc.